Please prepare the following for your first meeting with your advisor.

 Preliminary meeting agenda

-We will most likely discuss the contribution of your study, your data, and your project pipeline.
+We will most likely discuss the contribution of your study and your data.

-- Getting to know each other (e.g., talk about ambitions and strengths/weaknesses; role of first advisor/second advisor)
+- Getting to know each other (e.g., brief topic pitch; talk about ambitions and strengths/weaknesses)

 - Setting expectations